felippe-regazio/sh-simple-deployer/README.md

 # Configuring

 ### 1. Copy the project folder content to your project root.

+You must copy this project folder content to the root of your project.
+The deployer basepath will be the same of the deploy.sh file, and will be from where your files will be sync.
+So, keep the deploy.sh file and the deploy folder on the very root of your project.

 ### 2. Configure the \_hosts.sh file on ./deploy folder

 This file holds the host list, an array collection of possible hosts